 The lesson includes a resource sheet with scenario cards to cut out and distribute to children working in groups or pairs, and scenario worksheets.

 Research shows that many children play console or online games and watch films that are classified as being suitable for older users.
 This lesson is designed to help children make more informed decisions about the games they play or the movies they watch.
 What are classifications and how do they work?
 What is the difference between movie and gaming classification systems?
 The lesson also tackles the issue of how to assess the risk of watching unrated video online, and how children can deal with something they have seen that upset them.

-The lesson includes links to relevant multimedia online, so will work best if you are able to use a whiteboard or projector.
+The key stage 2 lesson includes links to relevant multimedia online, so will work best if you are able to use a whiteboard or projector.

 The ability to evaluate websites for their validity is highly important as children increasingly turn to online content for research purposes.
 In this lesson children understand that online content can be unreliable, and it can be used to pass on fiction and myths.
 The children use an example of a spoof website to help them identify suspicious information.
 Unreliable online information can compromise their ability to learn and understand the world, so it is important that they learn how to spot it, and check data.
 The lesson also explores how to spot scams or fraud, and what to look out for.

 Included in this KS2 resource are a PowerPoint presentation and a website evaluation form template to be used by the children when examining online sources of information.